-Community choice aggregation, a tool to encourage greater choice and local control, is coming into its own in California and driving significant growth in clean energy.
-In other states, it’s a different story.
+Community choice aggregation (CCA) is a tool to encourage local control of energy systems that can drive significant growth in clean energy.
+In California, communities are using CCA to invest in renewable energy; in other US states, it’s a different story.
 Ben Paulos takes a look.

 With wind and solar booming, researchers are looking for ways to turn electricity into other products, to cut carbon and integrate renewables into the power grid.
 Power-to-X could go a long way towards these goals, says Ben Paulos.